-For years now, the increasing importance of strong internal communication has been heralded as essential to business success.
-Then came 2020, with a global pandemic scattering workforces and isolating employees far and wide.
-Companies were suddenly forced to adopt new communication tools and strategies on the fly in order to reach their people with vital information.
+For years now, the importance of strong internal communication has been increasing heralded as essential to business success.
+And then came 2020, with a global pandemic scattering workforces and isolating employees.
+Companies saw firsthand how new communication tools and strategies could enable them to reach their people with vital information under extraordinary conditions.
 Doing so could be a literal matter of survival — for the business and its employees alike.

 Today, with coronavirus having accelerated the adoption of the digital workplace, it's certain that many employees will continue working from beyond the traditional office space.